SingleMolecule/iSBatch/README.md

 	- Copy the iSBatch.jar file to the ImageJ/Plugins folder
 	- Go to Help>Refresh Menus or (better) restart ImageJ.
+	The menus will automatically appear as "Single Molecule Biophysics".

 Check the manual [here](https://singlemolecule.github.io/iSBatch).